ruribev/cautoenc/README.md

 # Conditional Variational Autoencoder for Reconstructing Topographic Profiles

-This repository contains a minimal implementation of the Conditional Variational Autoencoder (CVAE) used to reconstruct the **Quaternary Nazca Peneplain (QNP)** profiles described in the unpublished paper *"Quaternary tectonic shortening and uplift of the Peruvian forearc due to subduction of the Nazca Ridge: a quantitative approach"* by Luis Ayala-Carazas, Willem Viveen*, Patrice Baby, Rodrigo Uribe-Ventura, Steven Binnie, Jorge Sanjurjo-Sánchez and César Beltrán-Castallon.
-The code was originally written in a large notebook but has been refactored into a small, easy to review package.
+A deep learning approach for reconstructing pre-eroded topographic surfaces using Conditional Variational Autoencoders (CVAE).
+This model enables the interpolation and reconstruction of missing elevation data in eroded topographic profiles, particularly useful for tectonic and erosional analysis.

+## Overview

+This repository contains the implementation of a Conditional Variational Autoencoder designed to reconstruct topographic profiles from fragmentary elevation data.
+The model was developed for geological research focusing on the Quaternary Nazca Peneplain in Peru, enabling quantitative analysis of tectonic deformation over time.

 ## Structure